August 27th, 2017 •

 Finally, it is important to ensure you are using only 100% pure essential oil.
 Some oils are labelled as “100% pure,” when in actual fact they also contain ingredients like alcohol and other additives.
 All this actually means is that the product contains some pure essential oil, it’s a labelling loophole.
 So research and buy carefully!

-Essential oils can really help to relieve the symptoms of stress and anxiety.
+Essential oils for adrenal fatigue can really help to relieve the symptoms of stress and anxiety.
 If you suffer from adrenal exhaustion, they can go a long way towards helping reduce stress and enabling you to live a happier life.
 Just be sure to research them carefully, pick the right essential oils and use them with care.